ronishahill/Data-Analysis-Portfolio/README.md

 # Ronisha Hill - Data Analysis Portfolio

 ## About
-Hi, I’m Ronisha, a healthcare professional with 5+ years of experience working in direct patient care and administrative roles within various healthcare settings.
+Hi, I’m Ronisha, a health informatics professional with 5+ years of experience working in direct patient care and administrative roles within various healthcare settings.
 I possess a Bachelor of Science (BS) in Health Informatics and Health Information Management with a strong passion for data analytics.
-I enjoy transforming raw data into meaningful and actionable insights used to improve patient outcomes, enhance operational efficiency, and contribute to organizational success.
+I enjoy transforming raw data into meaningful and actionable insights used to improve business and patient outcomes, enhance operational efficiency, and contribute to organizational success.

 Feel free to look around : )